Summer Public Service Fellowship Program

 - Funding preference is made for students working for an organization that cannot otherwise afford summer law clerks.

 Note: There are additional requirements for those applying for the Squire Patton Boggs Fellowship.
-More information about the fellowship program is available on their website and 2019 Fellows brochure.
+More information about the fellowship program is available on their website and 2020 Fellows Brochure featuring the most recent class of fellows.

 “The Summer Public Service Fellowship Program was vital in providing the opportunity for hands on experience in work that I want to base my future career on.
 This opportunity helped me to not only see myself in this role, but also begin to build a professional network that will allow me to be successful in the future.”